Dositan/NIS-Utilities/README.md

 # How to set the bot up?
 1. Install all the requirements doing `pip install -r requirements.txt`
 2. Configuration setup.
 This is important since the token will also stored here.
+Take a look at [config.example.toml](https://github.com/Dositan/NIS-Utilities/blob/master/config.example.toml)